JacksonBurns/fastprop/README.md

  1. Featurization - transform the input molecules (as SMILES strings) into an array of molecular descriptors which are saved
  2. Preprocessing - clean the descriptors by removing or imputing missing values then rescaling the remainder
  3. Training - send the processed input to the neural network, which has this simple architecture:
-    - Representation Learning: series of fully-connected layers _without bias_ of equal dimension to the number of remaining descriptors, followed by a dropout layer
+    - Representation Learning: series of fully-connected layers _without bias_ of equal dimension to the number of remaining descriptors
     - FNN: sequential fully-connected layers _with bias_ decreasing in dimension to the final output size, with an activation function between layers
  4. Prediction - save the trained model and preprocessing pipeline for future use